privacybydesign/pbdf-website/pages/en/irma-start.md

 The picture below summarizes the two roles of the Privacy by Design foundation.
-On the one hand, the foundation issues several attributes for penalization of your IRMA app.
+On the one hand, the foundation issues several attributes for personalization of your IRMA app.
 On the other hand, it operates the MyIRMA server, for inspection of your own IRMA usage and for possibly blocking your account.